-Other local/regional/state/federal planning efforts considered when preparing the Plan
+Other local/regional/state/federal planning effort ts considered when preparing the Plan other local, regional, state, reactal planning error is considered when preparing the rith

 Name of Plan Lead Organization How do the goals of your Strategic Plan overlap with the goals of each plan?
-Continuum of Care PATH The Continuum of Care works to support homeless individuals achieve self-sufficiency.
-Continuum of Care FAIR These goals align with the 2020-2024 Consolidated Plan.
+Continuum of Care РАТН The Continuum of Care works to support homeless individuals achieve self-sufficiency.
+These goals align with the 2020-2024 Consolidated Plan.
 BN Home Regional Housing Study McLean County Regional Planning Commission The BN Home Regional Housing Study addresses the preservation and development of affordable housing, a priority need identified in the 2020-2024 Consolidated Plan.
 City of Bloomington Comprehensive Plan City of Bloomington The Comprehensive Plan focuses on housing, economic development, land use, transportation, health, community facilities, services, and other related topics.
 The Comprehensive Plan goals align closely with the 2020-2024 Consolidated Plan.
-McLean County Community Health Needs Assessment McLean County Health Department The Community Health Needs Assessment provides data related to health and housing.
-Directing resources to improve the overall quality of the affordable housing stock is a priority goal of the 2020-2024 Consolidated Plan.
-Bloomington Housing Authority Five Year PHA Plan Bloomington Housing Authority The 5-Year PHA Plan outlines the needs and priorities of the Bloomington Housing Authority.
+Five Year PHA Plan Housing Authority of the City of Bloomington The 5-Year PHA Plan outlines the needs and priorities of the Housing Authority of the City of Bloomington.
 Addressing affordable housing is a priority goal of the 2020-2024 Consolidated Plan.
+Regional Housing Market Analysis Bloomington-Normal Economic Development Council The Bloomington-Normal Economic Development Council released a report in April 2022 on the overall status of the Bloomington-Normal housing market.
+While this analysis was not specifically for affordable housing, the study did highlight an overall shortage of approximately 4,300 housing units with population growth estimates.